|Publication||Early August 2021|

 Capital Gains Tax

-This book, part of our new series of general tax annuals, will be published in August.
+This book, part of our new series of general tax annuals, will be published by early August.
 You may buy it now from this page or email your order details to email@example.com, in which case we will invoice you when the book is sent out.

 This major new title aims to be both the clearest and best single-volume guide to CGT in the UK.
 Written for accountants and tax specialists, the text is arranged across five major sections, with around 20 chapters.